xsankalp13/FDSL-Assignments-SPPU/README.md

     b) Highest score and lowest score of class
     c) Count of students who were absent for the test
     d) Display mark with highest frequency

+3. Write a Python program for department library which has N books, write functions for
+following:
+    a) Delete the duplicate entries
+    b) Display books in ascending order based on cost of books
+    c) Count number of books with cost more than 500.
+    d) Copy books in a new list which has cost less than 500.